Michael Pelletier, President

 Derek A. Barr, Vice President

 Derek Barr has been involved with the APA for over a decade at Salem State University, assisting with elections, special events and contract inquiries.
-He has worked as an instructional technologist in the The Center for Teaching Innovation for the past 12 years.
+He has worked as an instructional technologist in the The Center for Teaching Innovation for 12 years and the last 2 years in a dual role with Information Technology.
 Prior to working in the Center for Teaching Innovation, he worked for the Instructional Media Center for 14 years as an instructional media specialist.
 Barr’s hard work has been noted by receiving the governor’s Citation of Performance Recognition Award (three times in the past decade).
 Derek is here to answer your questions.
 If he can’t, he will get an answer for you.

 Christopher Bittrich, Membership Coordinator